 Whisk the all-purpose and rice flours with the salt in a medium bowl.
 In the bowl of a stand mixer fitted with the paddle attachment (or using an electric mixer) on medium-high speed, beat the butter, sugar, and crushed lavender until the mixture is very pale and fluffy, about 5 minutes.

 Add the flour mixture and beat on the lowest speed just until the dry ingredients are fully blended.
 Make sure to scrape down the bowl and incorporate all the flour crumbs at the bottom of the bowl; mix for a few extra seconds if needed.
-Divide the dough into 4 pieces, shape them into disks, wrap each in plastic, and chill at least 2 hours and up to 2 days.
+Divide the dough into 4 pieces, shape them into disks, wrap each in plastic, and chill at least 2 hours or up to 2 days.

 When ready to cut and bake the cookies, preheat an oven to 350°F. Line 2 rimless cookie sheets with parchment paper.

 Retrieve 1 piece of dough from the fridge and roll it out to a thickness of ⅛” on a lightly floured work surface.
 (Alternatively, roll out the dough between 2 sheets of lightly floured parchment.)
 Move the dough around as needed in order to keep it from sticking.
-Use a 2-3″ heart-shaped cookie cutter (or whatever your desired size is) to cut out as many hearts as possible, cutting them close together, and then re-roll scraps.
-Transfer the hearts to one of the prepared baking sheets and put it in the freezer for 10 minutes to firm up.
+Use a 2- to 3-inch heart-shaped cookie cutter (or whatever your desired size is) to cut out as many hearts as possible, cutting them close together, and then re-roll the scraps.
+Transfer the hearts to one of the prepared baking sheets and put it in the freezer for 10 minutes to firm up the dough.
 (I have to use a quarter-sheet pan for this step because my freezer is too skinny to fit a cookie sheet– it’s okay to space them closely here, but spread them out more for baking.)
 Bake the cookies until the edges are golden, 12–14 minutes.
 Set the pan on a wire cooling rack for 5-10 minutes, then cool the cookies completely directly on the rack.